The global skills and competency framework for the digital world

 Selects appropriate tools, methods and design patterns to design user interactions with and experiences of a product, system or service.

-Translates concepts into outputs and prototypes and captures user feedback or evaluation to improve designs.
+Translates concepts into outputs and prototypes for user feedback and evaluation.

 Evaluates alternative design options and recommends designs taking into account performance, security, usability and accessibility requirements.